Doug-Shannon/auth/README.md

 ---

-Enables a route for a login page to be protected and only accessible if the user IS NOT logged in.
+> Enables a route for a login page to be protected and only accessible if the user IS NOT logged in.
 If the user IS logged in, it will redirect them to the value stored in the `redirect_url` cookie.
 This guard runs the full crds okta sign-in flow and checks the server for a session if a local one does not exist.

-example:

 ```typescript
 import { CanLoginGuard } from '@crds_npm/crds-okta-auth';